 Even though this number is around 40% less than Coca-Cola’s spending, $2.4 billion is nothing to laugh at.

 4. Amazon spent $10.1 billion on branding in 2018.

 Amazon is one of the biggest spenders when it comes to branding.
 Branding stats from 2018 show that the company budgeted over $10 billion for branding and marketing, making it one of the biggest spenders in the US.

 If we add to this that, as the latest small business statistics show, Amazon began as a garage-founded startup, the company’s branding spend is even more fascinating.

 5. Alphabet Inc. spends $2.41 billion on branding.

-Alphabet Inc. has been the parent company of Google since 2015.
+Alphabet Inc. has been the parent company of Google since 2015, and, as per recent Google stats, the search engine giant processes over 63,000 search queries every second.
 We can safely assume that Google is responsible for most of the building and advertising expenditures for their brands.

 Brand Recognition Statistics

 6. 33% of consumers have a brand in mind when they go shopping.